-Black Friday is coming soon – here’s what to know
+Black Friday is coming soon – and deals have already dropped

 If you’re yet to shop during Black Friday, you’re in for a real treat.
 The shopping event started in the US as a one-day event the day after Thanksgiving, offering people the chance to get their Christmas shopping done.
 But now, it’s a worldwide affair, with huge discounts on offer.

-Many UK retailers take part and slash the prices of big-name brands, including Apple, Dyson, Shark, KitchenAid, LG, Nintendo, Asos, Flannels, Sky and more.
-Similarly, brands also get involved, last year, for example, we saw the likes of Gymshark, Lululemon, Pandora, Hotel Chocolat, Ugg, Philips, Dr Martens and Charlotte Tilbury slash their prices.
+Many UK retailers take part and slash the prices of big-name brands, including Apple, Dyson, Nintendo, Sky, Virgin Media, Gymshark, Pandora, Our Place, and more.

-For more intel on who takes part, read our extensive guide to the brands and retailers that offered hefty discounts last year for Black Friday.

 When is Black Friday 2022 in the UK?